There is nothing more human than to be filled with boundless joy upon discovering a large stack of rocks.

 These are some of my favorite travel reads and books set in Utah and the southwest.

-What to Pack for a Utah National Park Road Trip
+What to Pack for the National Parks in Utah

 Visiting any of the 5 Utah national parks means you will be spending a lot of time outdoors, or at least I hope you will!
 Weather can be unpredictable in Utah but expect scorching heat and summer thunderstorms, and freezing winters.
 It even snows!